A pronoun shift. Subtle, but Loopn watches the language, not just the events. Distance is forming — the kind of thing you don't notice from inside it.

 Once a week, a letter from someone who's been paying attention.

-The conversation with your father is on its seventh mention in six weeks.
-We've held it long enough to know it's not going to dissolve on its own.
+Your father is on his seventh mention in as many weeks.
+The shape of it hasn't changed — same hesitation before, same quiet after.
+We've held it long enough to know it isn't going to dissolve on its own.

 Sunday Loops aren't insights generated for engagement.
 They're what we'd tell a friend who's been writing to us — that one observation that lands.